 Becoming a warehouse supervisor commonly requires a minimum of a high school diploma, although some companies might require a bachelor's degree.
 For those holding a high school diploma, many employers might seek a minimum number of years of experience in the field, either as a supervisor or a laborer.
 Depending on the industry, warehouse supervisors might need to know how to operate a forklift or commercial truck.
 Additionally, warehouse supervisors should have computer skills and be able to use everyday software applications, such as spreadsheets, or database systems commonly used within the industry.

 Career Information for Warehouse Supervisors

 Warehouse supervisors work in many industries, from medical supplies and technology to food production and clothing manufacturing.
-Their primary duty is to oversee the shipping and receiving of goods, and manage clerks within the warehouse operations.
+Their primary duties include overseeing the shipping and receiving of goods, and managing clerks within the warehouse operations.
 They can be responsible for or share responsibility with inventory control.
 Some warehouse supervisors might also work interdepartmentally to maintain or balance budgets.
 Warehouse supervisors must be able to communicate effectively with a diverse group of people.
-They are considered the middleman in this field and must interact with employees, peers, superiors, as well as outside vendors and clients.
+They are considered the intermediaries in this field and must interact with employees, peers and superiors as well as outside vendors and clients.

 Related to Warehouse Supervisor: Salary, Requirements and Career Information

 Keep reading to learn what warehouse managers do.
 Find out what the education and training requirements are, and get details...